 But, when you really think about it, it isn’t all gravy.
-In addition to a host of new chores that you had probably never even imagined before, there are likely to be some new financial worries that you’ll notice cropping up, too.
+It's easy to get burnt out by the host of new chores that you had probably never even imagined before, and there are likely to be some new financial worries that you’ll notice cropping up, too.

 If you’re a homeowner, chances are you’ve received a mailer urging you to complete and return a form in order to get your “mortgage protection card” or your “mortgage free home protection insurance”.
 Often times, these mailers are pretty vague, to the point where figuring out what’s really being offered to you might not be the easiest.

 Mortgage protection insurance, also sometimes referred to as mortgage payment protection insurance, by definition, is life insurance that will pay off your mortgage if you unexpectedly pass away.